 When new designs come to life, these are made in small, limited runs.
 Quality over quantity is one of the brand's principles.
 This is reflected not only in Maya's designs but in the materials we choose to work with.
 Yes, let's admit...we are a little bit obsessed with materials, you'll often find us nerding about a precious lump of gold, or an exciting grey diamond Maya has sourced.
 But can you blame us?

 Good quality material is at the forefront of Maya's jewellery.
 Our London based jewellers, Jasmine and Yasmin, are lucky enough to spend their days working with these beautiful and sustainable materials.
 Every piece is made by hand, and we hope that this quality craftsmanship is reflected in our jewellery.
 After all, it's what makes us unique.

 Ever wondered what the reason might be that jewellery is one of the most common pieces to inherit or pass down?
 It's that combination between sentimentality and quality.
 Jewellery is often associated with special occasions like weddings or anniversaries, and it has always been one of the most popular gifts to express one's love.

 As a jewellery designer, there's nothing that excites Maya more than someone choosing one of her designs to capture a special day.
 Years later, it might be passed down to the next generation, so the story goes on.
-And if the piece falls in the hands of someone who wants something that's just a little bit different, they might bring it back to our workshop and upcycle its precious stone or metal for a new, exciting design.
+And if the piece, whether rings, earrings, necklaces or bracelets, falls in the hands of someone who wants something that's just a little bit different, they might bring it back to our workshop and upcycle its precious stone or metal for a new, exciting design.
 Yes, jewellery really lasts forever.